 In 1935, after Marx bought Girard, they replaced the Joy Line trains with a line of slightly less whimsical 6-inch tin lithographed cars.
 They still ran on O gauge track.
 They were still very toylike, but Marx added the names of real railroads to most of the cars.
 Most of these cars had four wheels, but Marx did make some with two sets of four wheel trucks and automatic couplers for a few years before World War II.
 These cars remained in production until 1972, when changes in OSHA regulations made it impractical to continue making them.
 Due to their longevity and popularity, these are what most frequently come to mind when people think of Marx trains.

-Marx introduced this line in the early 1950s to compete with Unique Art, another maker of lithographed toys, who introduced a line of trains that was larger than Marx’s 6-inch line but cheaper than Marx’s scale line.
+Marx introduced this line in the early 1950s, along with its large 994 locomotive, to compete with Unique Art, another maker of lithographed toys, who introduced a line of trains that was larger than Marx’s 6-inch line but cheaper than Marx’s scale line.
 The cars were 7 inches long and ran on four wheels, still on O gauge track.
 Unique quickly went out of business, leaving this line of trains a solution in search of a problem.
 This line isn’t as popular as most of Marx’s other offerings, though its short life makes it fairly easy and inexpensive to collect.
 It also featured some colorful box cars that rival the designs on Lionel’s famous 6464 line, including the red, white and blue State of Maine car and a red Pennsylvania Merchandise Service car.

 It’s also not uncommon for Marx fans to put 3/16 scale trucks on the 7-inch trains to get a bit more variety, since they’re only slightly smaller than the 3/16 trains.